 |Club Team:||Cal State - Long Beach|

-On July 19, 2007 Matt Roe was hired to direct Butler’s
+In the summer of 2007, Matt Roe was hired to direct

-Track and Field/Cross Country programs.
-Roe, who had built his
+Butler’s Track and Field/Cross Country programs.
+Roe, who had

-coaching resume on quickly developing strong distance programs at
+built his coaching resume on quickly developing strong distance

 The 2008-2009 year saw the Bulldogs several highlights on and off the track and trail.
 In the classroom Butler edged Yale as the top combined program in the nation in academics track and field.
 The women ranked second in the nation in team GPA 3.547 while the men ranked 4th in the nation with a 3.347 GPA.
 Senior Kent Wories earned Academic All-American honors for the second year in a row, while Andy Baker earned his first Academic All American certificate.
 Butler’s five track and field Academic All Americans in 2008 and 2009 ranks Butler 4th nationally among all Division I schools over that time span.

 On the track, dramatic improvements were seen from top to bottom across the program.
 Notable achievements came from newcomers Stephen Lisgo, Kris Gauson, and Joe Macdonald.
 The Bulldog trio helped Butler join Stanford and Oregon as the only programs in the country to have a male NCAA qualifier in the Steeplechase, 1500 meters, and 5000 meters.